Hand holding light bulb in starry sky

 With ASTRA’s new tenure package, the FWF is providing excellent women researchers with an additional instrument to help them gain a long-term foothold in their research field.
 If research institutions award women a tenure-track position with a qualification agreement (or an equivalent position) no later than three years after the start of the ASTRA project, the FWF will increase the project funding by €200,000 per grant.
 This bonus is intended to help counteract the “leaky pipeline phenomenon” and give more women long-term prospects in top-level research.
 In addition, the FWF will be reserving half of the ASTRA grants for excellent peer-reviewed research projects by women, as well as incorporating successful measures for the advancement of women from the ESPRIT program, including funding for career coaching and child allowances.

-Selection by an international jury: Shortlist ranking guarantees FWF funding
+Selection by international jury: Shortlist place makes FWF funding possible

-Funding is awarded in two stages.
-The first step is an international review of all applications.
-Based on these reviews, the FWF Scientific Board draws up a shortlist for the final jury hearing.
-Researchers who are ranked on the shortlist but are not ultimately selected by the ASTRA jury will be provided with €450,000 in funding from the Principal Investigator Project program (Merit Award).
-This means that even a shortlist nomination guarantees project funding from the FWF.
+Funding is awarded in two stages, starting with an international review of all applications.
+Based on these reviews, the Scientific Board draws up a shortlist of candidates to be invited to a final mandatory jury hearing.
+Those researchers who are nominated for the shortlist but are not ultimately selected by the ASTRA jury after the hearing can receive individual project funding (after reviewing an alternative project plan) of €450,000 (Merit Award).
+This means that even a shortlist nomination makes project funding from the FWF possible.

 Key points of the FWF ASTRA Awards